Last Updated on January 19, 2023 by Luke Feldbrugge

-Now, as buyers ask, “Are interest rates going up?”, a closer look reveals they have moved higher over the past year, and have risen this month after several weeks of decreases.
-However, they remain low by historical standards.
-The mortgage rate environment in 2022 changed drastically from the previous few years, when borrowers enjoyed much lower interest rates.
+Home buyers are asking, “Are interest rates going up?”
+Mortgage interest rates have moved higher over the past year, but have begun decreasing over the past couple weeks.
+And despite the increases from last year, they remain low by historical standards.
+But the mortgage rate environment this year changed drastically from the previous few years when borrowers enjoyed much lower interest rates.

 During the COVID-19 pandemic, mortgage interest rates even hit an all-time low.
 In January 2021, the fixed-rate 30-year mortgage dropped to a new low of just 2.65%, according to data from Freddie Mac.
 This prompted a surge in new refinances and homebuyers looking to lock in their rate while the market was favorable.

 However, the increased activity in the housing market amid other factors such as rising gas prices pushed inflation to new heights.
 Inflation reached a peak of 9.1% annually in June, marking a 40-year high.
-Since then, inflation has decreased slightly, but remains near historic highs, most recently dropping to an annual rate of 7.1% in November.
-Because of these high levels of inflation, interest rates have risen as the Federal Reserve works to bring inflation back down.
+Since then, inflation has decreased, but remains historically high, most recently dropping to an annual rate of 4% in May.
+Because of these high levels of inflation, interest rates rose over the past year as the Federal Reserve works to bring inflation back down.

 Are Interest Rates Going Up?
-No, Recently They Dipped!
+No, They Have Fallen in Recent Weeks

-Mortgage rates have more than doubled from their all-time lows hit at the beginning of last year, but have eased in recent weeks with slight decreases according to Freddie Mac.
-Currently, the average 30-year fixed-rate mortgage rate is averaging near the 6.5% mark, while 15-year mortgage rates are under 6%.
+Mortgage rates have more than doubled from their all-time lows hit at the beginning of last year, but they have fallen lower in recent weeks, according to Freddie Mac.
+Currently, the average 30-year fixed-rate mortgage rate is hovering in the upper 6% range, while 15-year mortgage rates remain in the lower 6% range.

-While this may seem high compared to last year, it is significantly lower than historical averages.
+While this may seem high compared to last year’s 3% rates, it is significantly lower than historical averages.
 In fact, the highest rate ever recorded for mortgage interest rates was 16.81% in 1981, according to Freddie Mac.
 Before the COVID-19 pandemic, in 2019, the average mortgage rate hovered near the 4% mark.
 At the time, this was considered historically low.

-For homebuyers, today’s housing market could be a welcome relief even though mortgage rates are higher than last year.
+But today’s housing market could actually be a welcome relief for many homebuyers, even though mortgage rates are higher than last year.
 During the COVID-19 pandemic, homebuyers often fell into bidding wars, or had to offer significantly more money than the asking price in order to secure the home they wanted to buy.
-In one instance, a couple offered $100,000 over asking price on a home, and they were still outbid.
+In one instance, a couple offered $100,000 over the asking price on a home, and they were still outbid.

 Since the competition has fallen significantly after mortgage rates began rising, homebuyers are facing less need to offer above asking price, and are having an easier time buying a home and securing a mortgage loan in today’s market.
 In fact, some even end up with a lower monthly mortgage payment on their home loan than they would have had last year.

-Although rates are higher than last year, they are still historically low.
-And homebuyers who want to buy now can consider options to lower their interest rate such as a shorter mortgage term or even adjustable-rate mortgages (ARM).
-Getting pre-approved for a mortgage likely means having some money in your savings accounts and some investments like a 401k, your credit card balance is in check, and you’re maintaining a credit score ideally above 620.
+Although rates are higher than the beginning of last year, they are still historically low.
+And homebuyers who want to or need to buy now can consider options to lower their interest rate such as a shorter mortgage term or even adjustable-rate mortgages (ARM).
+Getting pre-approved for a mortgage likely means having some money in your savings accounts and some investments like a 401k, your credit card balance in check and maintaining a credit score ideally above 620.

-Why are Interest Rates Going Up Versus Last Year?
+Why are Interest Rates Up from Last Year?

 If the Fed wants to boost the economy, it implements policies that will help keep interest rates low.
 If it wants to slow the economy down, its policy changes will be targeted at raising interest rates.